mashaine1995/weblate/README.rst

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the `GNU General Public License
+See the `GNU General Private License
 <https://www.gnu.org/licenses/gpl-3.0.html>`_ for more details.

 .. _weblate.org: https://weblate.org/
+private